 You will never get respect by arguing, but neither will you get respect by giving in to anything bad.
 You will get respect by refusing to argue and by using boundaries to stick to healthy values.
 Boundaries are not threats and they are not attempts to control someone else’s behavior.
 They are what we do to protect ourselves or our relationships.

 Boundaries are a reflection of God in us–the refusal to participate in any kind of evil or wrongdoing.

 Two weeks of good boundaries will accomplish more than years of argument.
 Complaining, blaming, arguing, and even discussing may seem like the best way to stop your spouse’s damaging behaviors.
 They may have even become to feel like the normal and natural thing to do.
 But the fact is that they will never get you the love or respect that you want.
 You have to change to a better way.

 - Leaving immediately every time your partner calls you a bad name, even if means taking a taxi home from a restaurant.

 - Taking separate vehicles rather than riding with a spouse who has temper outbursts while driving.

 - Having backup plans if your partner frequently makes promises that he or she doesn’t keep.

 - Hiring a babysitter, if your spouse refuses to share the parenting, so you can have some time off.

-What would be likely to happen for each of the above examples if you argued about it or just let it go on?
-You would:
+What would be likely to happen for each of the example boundaries, if instead you argued or just let it go on?